 Doctors can treat, but not cure, advanced prostate cancer.
 The goal is to slow down the cancer's spread and help you feel better.
-Most men with it live a high quality of life for many years.
+Most men with it have a high quality of life for many years.

-The male sex hormones (called androgens), and especially testosterone, can help prostate cancer cells grow inside and outside of the prostate gland.
+The male sex hormones (called androgens), especially testosterone, can help prostate cancer cells grow inside and outside of the prostate gland.
 Hormone therapy shuts down this process.
 It will:

 - Dramatically lower your testosterone levels

 - Prevent prostate cancer cells from using low levels of androgens